Student Disability Services

 Students with disabilities who seek accommodations are to contact Learning Enrichment and Disability Services (LEADS), demonstrate self-advocacy, and responsibly engage in their learning.

-Prospective students and/or parents are encouraged to contact the Director to discuss student disability services at Beloit College.
+Prospective students and/or parents are encouraged to contact the Director to discuss student disability services.
 With advance notice, the Director is usually available to meet with those visiting campus.

 Current students who have a disability or want to discuss possible options are encouraged to call or come by second floor Pearsons to make an appointment.